sortega/tron-revival/design/architecture.md

 - **Cost: FREE**

 **No Server Needed!**
-- PeerJS cloud handles all signaling (free!)
+- Trystero uses decentralized networks for signaling (Nostr, BitTorrent, MQTT)
 - No backend code to deploy
 - No databases to manage
 - No server monitoring